alexander-akhmetov/mdb/README.md

 * Flush queue (list of memtables)
 * Flusher (dumps a memtable to a disk)
 * SSTables storage (main storage for the data)
-* Compaction (background process to remove old keys which were updated)
+* Compaction (background process to remove old keys that were updated)

 #### GET process